 This section contains greater detail on the fund's main investment strategies and the related risks you would face as a fund shareholder.
 It is important to keep in mind that risk and reward generally go hand in hand; the higher the potential reward, the greater the risk.
-As mentioned in the fund summary, we pursue the fund's goal by investing mainly in value stocks issued by companies outside the United States.
-We consider a company to be located outside the United States if the company's securities trade outside the United States, the company is headquartered or organized outside the United States or the company derives a majority of its revenues or profits outside the United States.
+As mentioned in the fund summary, we pursue the fund's goal by investing mainly in value stocks that offer the potential for capital growth, current income, or both.

 • Common stocks.
 Common stock represents an ownership interest in a company.
 The value of a company's stock may fall as a result of factors directly relating to that company, such as decisions made by its management or lower demand for the company's products or services.
 A stock's value may also fall because of factors affecting not just the company, but also other companies in the same industry or in a number of different industries, such as increases in production costs.
 From time to time, the fund may invest a significant portion of its assets in companies in one or more related industries or sectors, which would make the fund more vulnerable to adverse developments affecting those companies, industries or sectors.
-For example, the fund may invest a significant portion of its assets in companies in the financials sector such as banks, savings and loan organizations and insurance companies.
-Financial services companies may be affected by the availability and cost of capital; changes in interest rates, insurance claims activity, industry consolidation and general economic conditions; and reduced profitability from limitations on loans, proprietary trading and interest rates and fees charged as a result of extensive government regulations.